[Video] Ticketmaster information architecture breakdown

 • 30:40 Ciao

-I enjoyed doing this breakdown and hope it’s a nice refresher on how to spot, fix, and prevent navigation issues.
+I hope this breakdown serves as a helpful refresher on how to spot, fix, and prevent navigation issues.